universityofgalway-library/dspace-pure-metadata-matching/docs/enrich_author_json.md

 # enrich_author_json.py

-Injects UUIDs from a `pure_uploader.py` log into an authors JSON file.
+Injects UUIDs from a creation log into an authors JSON file.
 For each author who is neither internal nor external, it looks for an exact name match in an uploader log and, on a hit, sets `external: true` and appends the UUID to `externalUUIDs`.